Betting Guide

 Multiple Withdrawals

-If more than one horse is withdrawn, the deductions are cumulative.
-The individual deductions are simply added together.
-If two horses are withdrawn with deductions of 25p and 15p respectively, the combined deduction is 40p in the £.
-The Tattersalls rules cap the total at 90p in the £ — so no matter how many short-priced runners are withdrawn from the same race, you will always keep at least 10p of every winning pound.
+If more than one horse is withdrawn, the deductions are cumulative — the individual figures are simply added together.
+Two non-runners carrying deductions of 25p and 15p combine to 40p in the £.
+The Tattersalls rules cap the total at 90p, so no matter how many short-priced runners come out of the same race, you always keep at least 10p of every winning pound.

 Try the Calculator